| Articles

 understand what you are trying to convey to them, whether it

-When dealing with problems within the marriage,
+be a complaint or harbored resentment.
+Get to the point When dealing with problems within the marriage,

 I think a few of us women tend to over react and go on and on